Skip to main content

 by Cayce Lyons Mar 01, 2023

-Mayrhofen you beauty: home to the BIGGEST snowboard and skiing festival in the WORLD, Mayrhofen has been attracting those across Europe for years.
+Mayrhofen you beauty: home to the BIGGEST festivals for skiers and snowboarders in the WORLD, Mayrhofen has been attracting those across Europe for years.
 We are of course talking about Snowbombing, the self proclaimed original mountain music festival which takes place in April every year.
 Names like Stormzy, Fatboy Slim, Carl Cox, Bicep, Annie Mac, Liam Gallagher, and Chase & Status have taken the stage here.

 Mayrhofen Skiing